mozilla/bigquery-etl/README.md

 user_facing: false

 # Most datasets can have mozilla-confidential access like below,
-# but some datasets will be defined with more restricted access.
+# but some datasets will be defined with more restricted access
-# Access changes will not be automatically deployed;
-# they trigger manual operator approval.
+# or with additional access for services.
 workgroup_access:
 - role: roles/bigquery.dataViewer
   members: